Skip to content

 Viewing pending registrations

 New users start as Unvalidated.
-The BBS automatically sends you a direct mail message when someone registers, so you know to check.
+When someone registers, the BBS automatically sends a direct mail message from bbs to every active sysop, so you know to check.
+The new user does not see this notification.

 To list all accounts waiting for approval: